hypered/design/struct/README.md

 Yet another approach to a design system.

-- The initial work was done with Tahyons and Next.js (and Storybook to show expose the components and examples).
+- The initial work was done with Tachyons and Next.js (and Storybook to expose the components and examples).
 - A second approach uses ITCSS and BEM, similarly to the Mono company (in the `../itcss/` directory).
 - Here we follow ideas from `utopia.fyi`, `every-layout.dev`, the `.flow`